US bomber drills aggravate North Korea ahead of Trump's Asia visit

 Trump arrives in Asia on Sunday, beginning his first trip to the region as president in Japan before heading to South Korea and China, then Vietnam and the Philippines.

-A series of missile tests by North Korea and its sixth and largest nuclear test have fuelled the most critical international challenge of Trump's presidency.
+A series of missile tests by North Korea and its sixth and largest nuclear test, defying U.N.
+Security Council resolutions, have fueled the most critical international challenge of Trump's presidency.

+China, under U.S. pressure to do more to rein in its ally, on Friday stressed that it had been enforcing U.N. resolutions and reiterated its opposition to the use of force.

+"Over the long term, China has made unremitting efforts to appropriately resolve the peninsula nuclear issue and promote dialogue and negotiation between all parties," Vice Foreign Minister Zheng Zeguang told reporters at a briefing in Beijing.

 The goal of Trump's visit will be to increase international support for efforts to deprive North Korea of resources as leverage to coerce it to give up nuclear weapons, U.S. officials said.